 - (1) Final construction plans are not required to, but may, be submitted concurrently as part of the final development plan application.
-The applicant shall, however, provide sufficient detail in plans and proposals to permit the Council to ascertain the feasibility of future construction including infrastructure demand and supply issues. - (2) Joint RAC concept and final development plan application.
+The applicant shall, however, provide sufficient detail in plans and proposals to permit the Council to ascertain the feasibility of future construction including infrastructure demand and supply issues.
+[ADDED BY STAFF] - (2) (D)-Joint RAC concept and final development plan application.
 At the option of the applicant, a RAC PUD concept plan may be reviewed simultaneously with a RAC PUD final development plan.
-In addition, modifications to an approved concept plan may be made as part of the approval process for a final development plan.
-All applicable requirements for both the concept plan and the final development plan submittal applications must be addressed. - (D) Administrative process following final development plan approval.
+In addition, modifications to an approved RAC concept plan may be made as part of the approval process for a RAC final development plan.
+All applicable requirements for both the concept plan and the final development plan submittal applications must be addressed. - (D) (E)-Administrative process following final development plan approval.
 Physical development of the property must be consistent with the approved Concept plan and final development plan for the RAC.
 Administrative review and approval processes for subdivisions, site plans, building permits and other land development regulations shall ensure such consistency.
-Substantial changes, as determined by the City Manager or designee, shall require re-submittal for final development plan approval.
-Minor changes not deemed to be substantial may be approved administratively.
+Substantial changes, as determined by the Growth Management Director City Manager or designee, shall require re-submittal for final development plan approval.
+Minor changes not deemed to be substantial may be approved administratively. - (B) Establishment of a new RAC district and adoption of an associated concept plan. - (1) Eligibility for application.
+Applications for establishment of a new RAC zoning district shall demonstrate compliance with the following minimum eligibility criteria: - (a) Minimum area for a RAC zoning district.
+The minimum area required for an application to a RAC district shall be five (5) acres, except where the proposed use is required to be approved as a planned development or regional activity center use by the comprehensive plan wherein, there shall be no minimum area required. - (b) Configuration of the RAC zoning district.
+The RAC zoning district shall consist of a discrete area of land of sufficient width and depth to accommodate the proposed uses.
+Multiple parcels may be combined for purposes of establishing the RAC boundaries provided they are contiguous and under common ownership by the applicant(s).
+Separation by roadways, canals or similar dividers shall be considered contiguous for purposes of this section.